-What the FRA spends on capital expenditure and how that expenditure is finance is governed by a Prudential Code, which has been adopted by the Authority.
+What the FRA spends on capital expenditure and how that expenditure is financed is governed by a Prudential Code, which has been adopted by the Authority.
 The FRA each year considers and determines what can be afforded taking into account service needs and the effect of the cost of financing the expenditure at local council tax payer level.
 The FRA approves prudential indicators to control this activity and receives regular monitoring reports throughout the year.
-For 2019/20 the FRA determined that capital expenditure be approved at £1.736m, of which £1.290m was to replace fire appliances and other operational vehicles.
+For 2020/21 the FRA determined that capital expenditure be approved at £1.505m, of which £0.505m was to replace fire appliances and other operational vehicles.
 The capital programme was funded from capital grant received from Central Government and revenue contributions.
 Capital expenditure details appear on Note 11 to the accounts.